-Set up a development environment for SharePoint Add-ins on an Office 365 Developer Site.
+Set up a development environment for SharePoint Add-ins on Office 365

 Install Visual Studio and tools on your computer

 Visual Studio includes the Microsoft Office Developer Tools for Visual Studio, but sometimes a version of the tools is released between updates of Visual Studio.
-To be sure that you have the latest version of the tools use run the installer for Office Developer Tools for Visual Studio 2013, or installer for Office Developer Tools for Visual Studio 2015.
+To be sure that you have the latest version of the tools, run the installer for Office Developer Tools for Visual Studio 2013 or the installer for Office Developer Tools for Visual Studio 2015.

 Verbose logging in Visual Studio

 Follow these steps if you want to turn on verbose logging:

 Open the registry, and go to HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\ nn.n\SharePointTools, where nn.n is the version of Visual Studio, such as 12.0 or 14.0.

 Add a DWORD key named EnableDiagnostics.